-This brilliant berry has been a powerful health secret of the Mapuche Indians of Southern and Central Chile who utilized its natural healing abilities and medicinal qualities on a variety of illnesses including ulcers, sore throats, fever, diarrhea, hemorrhoids and tumors.
-It was also used to aid Mapuche women during childbirth.
+This brilliant berry has been a powerful health secret of the Mapuche Indians of Southern and Central Chile who utilized its possible natural healing abilities and medicinal qualities on a variety of illnesses including ulcers, sore throats, fever, diarrhea, hemorrhoids.
+It was also used to possibly aid Mapuche women during childbirth.
 The Mapuche Indians are known as having one of the longest life spans of any ethnic group on the planet.
-Many feel it is due to their continuous use of the Maqui Berry.
+Many feel it is possibly due to their continuous use of the Maqui Berry.
 There are legendary stories of Mapuche warriors who drank a sacred Maqui beverage several times a day to provide them with exemplary strength and stamina during battles.
-The Mapuche remain the only Native American tribe that remained unconquered for over 300 years in their land, sustaining victory time and time again against anyone who challenged.
+The Mapuche remain the only Native American tribe that remained unconquered for over 300 years in their land, sustaining victory time and time again against anyone who challenged them.
 They defeated the Incas, English colonists and Spanish conquistadors who all believed it was due to this phenomenal Maqui drink.
 It was only through treaties of the 19th century that the Mapuche ultimately blended into the Spanish culture that was established in their homelands.
 The Maqui Shrub, which means "benevolence and peaceful intention", was one of the three sacred plants of the Mapuche people adorning the ceremonial altars of their festivals.
 It remains a symbol of health, strength and healing of this renowned tribe.

 ● Increasing energy levels, stamina & focus

-● Enhancing sexual performance
+● May enhance sexual performance

-● Boosting the Immune System
+● May support a healthy Immune System

-● Anti-aging qualities
+● Possible anti-aging qualities

 ● Reducing inflammation

-● Containing 300% more anthocyanins & 150% more polyphenols than any other food or drink known to man
+● Containing 300% more anthocyanins & 150% more polyphenols than any other food or drink known to man Suggested Use:

-Suggested Use: Mix 1 - 2 teaspoons with juice, yogurt or add to your favorite smoothie.
+Mix 1 - 2 teaspoons with juice, yogurt or add to your favorite smoothie.

-Other Names: Chilean Wineberry, Maquei, Queldron, Ach, Koelon, and Clon
+Chilean Wineberry, Maquei, Queldron, Ach, Koelon, and Clon

-Ingredients: Organic Freeze Dried Maqui Berry Powder.
+Organic Freeze Dried Maqui Berry Powder.

-Origin: Chile - Certified Organic - Wildcrafted
+Certified Organic - Wildcrafted

 1. Zoom.
 "Chilean wineberry".
 Retrieved 05.11.2012.